cmu-sei/crucible/docs/crucible-glossary.md

    >**Note:**  **IdentityServer4** is an **OAuth 2.0** framework that is used by the Software Engineering Institute to authenticate users.
 Some Identity servers are configured to authenticate using CAC cards while others are user/password based - depending upon the location of the system.
 - **View:** The collection of content that a user is allowed to interact with during a cyber simulation.
-- **View Template:** The settings associated with building a view.
-A view template can be edited, cloned, or deleted.
+- **View:** The settings associated with building a view.
+A view can be edited, cloned, or deleted.

 ## Roles